Sasanian defense lines: Mesopotamia

+Wall of the Arabs

 During the early years of Shapur II, nomadic Arabian tribesmen made incursions into Persia from the south.
 After his successful campaign in Arabia (325) and having secured the coasts around Persian Gulf, Shapur II established a defensive system in southern Mesopotamia to prevent raids via land.
 The defensive line, called the Wall of the Arabs (Middle Persian: War ī Tāzīgān, in خندق سابور Khandaq Sābūr, literally "Ditch of Shapur", also possibly "Wall of Shapur"), consisted of a large moat, probably also with an actual wall on the Persian side, with watchtowers and a network of fortifications, at the edge of the Arabian Desert, located between modern-day Basra and the Persian Gulf.
 The defense line ran from Hit to Basra, on the margin of fertile lands west of Euphrates.
 It included small forts at key spots, acting as outliers for larger fortifications, some of which have been uncovered.

 The region and its defense line was apparently governed by a marzban.
 In the second half of the Sasanian history, the Lakhmid/Nasrid chiefs also became its rulers.
 They would have protected the area against the Romans and against the Romans' Arab clients, the Ghassanids, sheltering the agricultural lands of Sasanian Mesopotamia from the nomadic Arabs.
 The Sasanians eventually discontinued the maintenance of this defense line, since they perceived the main threats to the empire lay elsewhere.
 However, in 633, the empire's ultimate conquerors actually came from this direction.